whojayy/PCC-Predicting-Chronic-Conditions/README.md

 ## Interactive Streamlit Application

-We've developed an interactive web application using Streamlit that allows users to input their health information and receive personalized risk assessments for high blood pressure, diabetes, and cardiovascular disease.
+I've developed an interactive web application using Streamlit that allows users to input their health information and receive personalized risk assessments for high blood pressure, diabetes, and cardiovascular disease.

 ### Application Features: